 • Begin attending the Virtual Production diploma program at The DAVE School during the April 2023 Diploma Start;

 • Remain continuously enrolled in that diploma program;

 • Be current on all financial obligations to The DAVE School; and

 Applications for the Universal Orlando scholarship are available at the Student Accounts Department.
 Applications will be reviewed and awarded in the order of which they’re received.
-Completed applications must be submitted by March 31, 2022.
+Completed applications must be submitted by March 31, 2023.
 The DAVE School will be awarding up to 10 Universal Orlando Scholarships.
 Awards are based on applying and meeting all qualifying criteria.
 The Universal Orlando Scholarship is subject to change.
-Check catalog for updates.
+Check the catalog for updates.

 Virtual Production Diploma Program